Oerlikon KBA: Description

 The various types of available ammunition combined with the unique Instant Ammunition Selection Device and selectable rates of fire support any type of operational use.

 History

-At the turn of 1964-65, the US Army started the ambitious Bushmaster project as an offshoot of the MICV-65 program to replace the M113 armored personnel carrier with a new infantry fighting vehicle.
-The Bushmaster project aimed to create small-caliber cannon for the US Army.
+At the turn of 1964-65, the US Army started the ambitious MICV-65 program to replace the M113 armored personnel carrier with a new infantry fighting vehicle.
+As an offshoot of MICV-65, the Bushmaster project aimed to create a new medium-caliber cannon for the US Army.

-The Bushmaster project were intended to meet the requirements for the armament of infantry fighting vehicles of the 80's and 90's:
+The Bushmaster project was intended to meet the armament requirements of future infantry fighting vehicles of the 1980s and 1990s: